-Key estimates and judgments related to lease include how the Housing Authority determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments:
+Key estimates and judgments related to lease include how the Authority determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments:

-- The Housing Authority uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the noncancelable period of the lease.
+- The Authority uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the noncancelable period of the lease.
 Lease receipts included in the measurement of the lease liability are composed of fixed payments from the lessee.

-The Housing Authority monitors changes in circumstances that would require a remeasurement of its lease, and will remeasure the lease receivable and deferred inflows of resources if certain changes occur that are expected to significantly affect the amount of the lease receivable.
+The Authority monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease receivable and deferred inflows of resources if certain changes occur that are expected to significantly affect the amount of the lease receivable.
 See Note 7 for more information.

-Lease Liability consists of amounts recorded in compliance with GASB 87, Leases.
-The Government has recorded the Lease Liability and associated Intangible, right to use, asset, which is included in Depreciable Capital Assets, net.
+Lease liabilities consist of amounts recorded in compliance with GASB 87, Leases.
+The Authority has recorded lease liabilities and associated Intangible, right to use, assets, which are included in depreciable capital assets, net.